ASM-3

 The ASM-3 is a supersonic anti-ship missile being developed by Mitsubishi Heavy Industries to replace the ASM-1 and ASM-2 missiles.
 The major launch platform is the Mitsubishi F-2.
 Planned Initial Operational Capability was 2016.
 The missile will be used by the Japan Air Self-Defense Force.
 It can attack not only ships, but also ground targets.
-Since the original model of ASM3 had a short range of 200 km, it was not deployed immediately, and an improved model was developed from 2017 to 2020, and deployment of (ASM3a) with a range of about 300～400 km started in 2021.
+Since the original model of ASM-3 had a short range of 200 km, it was not deployed immediately, and an improved model was developed from 2017 to 2020, and deployment of ASM-3A with a range of about 300～400 km started in 2021.
 In the future, it may also have a range of 400 km or more.

 In November 2015, Japan's Ministry of Defense announced it would conduct a live-fire experiment of the XASM-3 in 2016, targeting the decommissioned ship JDS Shirane.
 In February 2017, an F-2 carried out a jettison test of the missile as a precursor to a live firing.
 Mass production was planned to begin in 2018 but stopped due to the further upgrade program that has been planned.
 Footage of a test launch was released in August 2017.